 The company's Constitution and NZX Main Board Listing Rules require a newly appointed director to stand for election at the next Annual Shareholders' Meeting (ASM).
-Shawn Beck, Simon Bennett and Pramod Khatri, will stand for election at the Company's 2024 ASM.
+Julia Mayne retires by rotation and will stand for re-election at the 2025 AGM.